aligneddev/unitTestingGettingStarted/README.md

 ### API

+> used in my presentation

+-- get current temp to fill in ride info
+Given an API call
+When asking for current temp
+Then it calls the weather Api with the correct zip code

 Given a new ride is submitted
 When missing values (invalid)
 Then it should return a 503 with a invalid message